dbt-checkpoint/dbt-checkpoint/README.md

 ## Goal

-[pre-commit](https://pre-commit.com) hooks to ensure the quality of your [dbt](https://www.getdbt.com) projects.
+dbt-checkpoint provides [pre-commit](https://pre-commit.com) hooks to ensure the quality of your [dbt](https://www.getdbt.com) projects.

-`dbt` is awesome, but when a number of models, sources, and macros grow it starts to be challenging to maintain quality.
-People often forget to update columns in schema files, add descriptions, or test.
-Besides, with the growing number of objects, dbt slows down, users stop running models/tests (because they want to deploy the feature quickly), and the demands on reviews increase.
+`dbt` is awesome, but when the number of models, sources, and macros in a project grows, it becomes challenging to maintain the same level of quality across developers..
+Users forget to update columns in property(yml) files or add table and column add descriptions.
+Without automation the reviewer workload increases and unintentional errors may be missed. dbt-checkpoint allows organizations to add automated validations improving your code review and release process.

-If this is the case, `dbt-checkpoint` is here to help you!

 ## List of `dbt-checkpoint` hooks